alexandra-simeonova/drafts/authorization-docu.md

 The OpenID Connect configuration allows you to specify the **automaticSilentRenew** option.
 When set to `true`, Luigi attempts to automatically renew the token in the background before it expires.
 Be aware that this mechanism requires the browser to support [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies).

-It is possible to detect whether the user's browser supports the mechanism by using the script in the [`third-party-cookies`](https://github.com/SAP/luigi/tree/master/core/third-party-cookies) catalog.
+It is possible to detect whether the user's browser supports the mechanism by using the script in [`third-party-cookies`](https://github.com/SAP/luigi/tree/master/core/third-party-cookies) catalog.
 Deploy these files on a **different domain** than your main application and set **thirdPartyCookiesScriptLocation** to `init.html` file.
 During initialization, Luigi detects the cookies support and produces a warning in the console if cookies are disabled in the user's browser.

 When Luigi fails to renew the token and then logs the user out, it adds the following query parameters to the logout page redirect URL: `?reason=tokenExpired&thirdPartyCookies=[VALUE]`.
 Luigi replaces the **VALUE**  with one of the following:
-- `disabled` means that third party cookies is disabled.
+- `disabled` means that third party cookies are disabled.
 - `enabled` means third party cookies are supported by the browser.
 - `not_checked` means that the script was not provided in **thirdPartyCookiesScriptLocation** or it could not be loaded.

 The application developer can read these parameters and set a logout page based on them.

 ## OAuth2 Implicit Grant configuration